-I have had the pleasure of attending a number of conferences, thanks to my generous scholarship from the Wolfson Foundation, who have funded my PhD since October 2018.
+I have had the pleasure of presenting at and attending a number of conferences, thanks to my generous scholarship from the Wolfson Foundation, who have funded my PhD since October 2018.
 I have been able to hear fascinating talks, meet new people in my field, and explore some stunning places of learning and culture.
-See below for summary reports of the conferences I have attended, including highlights of the talks that particularly resonated with my research.
+See below for summary reports of the talks I have given, and the conferences I have attended, including highlights of the talks that particularly resonated with my research.

 This summer I stepped out of my literary comfort zone and headed to London for the Music Philosophy Study Group conference, as recommended by one of my supervisors, Prof. Martyn Evans.
 It proved to be a stimulating two days, providing food for thought not just on music philosophy matters, but also the growing world of interdisciplinary approaches.